PureStake/algosigner/docs/dApp-integration.md

 ]);
 ```

-**NOTE:** Even though the method accepts an array of transactions, it's meant for atomic transactions.
-Please refrain from sending multiple non-atomic transactions.
+**NOTE:** Even though the method accepts an array of transactions, it requires atomic transactions with groupId and will error on non-atomic groups.

 **Response**